jefferywmoore/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

 - **Object-oriented database model**: database model that uses object-oriented programming concepts like classes, instances, and objects to organize, structure, and store data and methods; schemas define the structure of the data, views specify table, rows, and columns that meet user/security requirements
 - **Object-oriented security**: systems security designs that make sue of object-oriented programming characteristics such as encapsulation, inheritance, polymorphism, and polyinstantiation
 - **Open-source software**: source code and design info is made public, and often using licenses that allow modification and refactoring
+- **Pair programming**: requires two devs to work together, one writing code, and the other reviewing and tracking progress
+- **Pass-around reviews**: often done via email or code review system, allows devs to review code asynchronously
+- **PERT**: chart that uses nodes to represent milestones or deliverables, showing the estimated to to move between milestones
-- **Polyinstantiation**: creates a new instance (copy) of a data item, with the same identifier or key, allowing each process to have its own version of that data; useful for enforcing and protecting different security levels for a shared resource
+- **Polyinstantiation**: creates a new instance (copy) of a data item, with the same identifier or key, allowing each process to have its own version of that data; useful for enforcing and protecting different security levels for a shared resource; polyinstantiation also allows the storage of multiple different pieces of info in a database at different classification levels to prevent attackers from inferring anything about the absence of info
 - **Procedural programming**: emphasizes the logical sequence of steps to be peformed, where a procedure is a set of software that performs a particular function, requiring specific input data, producing a specific set of outputs, and procedures can invoke other procedures
 - **Query attack**: use of query tools to access data not normally allowed by the trusted front end, including the views controlled by the query application; could also result from malformed queries using SQL to bypass security controls; improper/incomplese checks on queries can be used in a similar way to bypass access controls
 - **Ransom attack**: form of attack that threatens destruction, denial, or unauthorized public release/remarketing of private information assets; usually involves encrypting assets and withhold the decryption key until a ransom is paid by the victim
 - **Refactoring**: partial or complete rewrite of a set of software to perform the same functions, but in a more straightforward, more efficient, or more maintainable form
-- **Regression testing**: test a system to ascertain whether recently approved modifications have changed performance of other approved functions or introduced other unautorized behavior
+- **Regression testing**: test a system to ascertain whether recently approved modifications have changed performance of other approved functions or introduced other unauthorized behavior;testing that runs a set of known inputs against an app and compares to results previously produced (by an earlier version of the software)
 - **Relational database model**: data elements and records arragned in tables which are related or linked to each other to implement business logic, where data records of different structures or types are needed together in the same activity
 - **Representational State Transfer (REST)**: software architectural style for synchronizing the activities of two or more apps running on different systems on a network; REST facilitiates these processes exchanging state information, usually via HTTP/S
 - **Reputation monitoring**: defensive tactic that uses the trust reputation of a website or IP address as a means of blocking an org's users, processes or systems from connecting to a possible source of malware or exploitations; possibly the only real defense against zero-day exploits; involves monitoring URLs, domains, IP addresses or other similar info to separate untrustworthy traffic